garden-io/garden/docs/reference/module-types/jib-container.md

     # your project (or one or more of the task's dependants) is deployed.
 Otherwise the task is only re-run when its
     # version changes (i.e. the module or one of its dependencies is modified), or when you run `garden run task`.
     cacheResult: true

-    # The command/entrypoint used to run the task inside the container.
-    command:

-    # Key/value map of environment variables.
-Keys must be valid POSIX environment variable names (must not start with
-    # `GARDEN`) and values must be primitives or references to secrets.
-    env: {}

-    cpu:
-      # The minimum amount of CPU the task needs to be available for it to be deployed, in millicpus (i.e. 1000 = 1
-      # CPU)
-      min: 10

-      # The maximum amount of CPU the task can use, in millicpus (i.e. 1000 = 1 CPU)
-      max: 1000

-    memory:
-      # The minimum amount of RAM the task needs to be available for it to be deployed, in megabytes (i.e. 1024 = 1
-      # GB)
-      min: 90

-      # The maximum amount of RAM the task can use, in megabytes (i.e. 1024 = 1 GB)
-      max: 90

-    # List of volumes that should be mounted when deploying the task.
-    #
-    # Note: If neither `hostPath` nor `module` is specified, an empty ephemeral volume is created and mounted when
-    # deploying the container.
-    volumes:
-      - # The name of the allocated volume.
-        name:

-        # The path where the volume should be mounted in the container.
-        containerPath:

-        # _NOTE: Usage of hostPath is generally discouraged, since it doesn't work reliably across different platforms
-        # and providers.
-Some providers may not support it at all._
-        #
-        # A local path or path on the node that's running the container, to mount in the container, relative to the
-        # module source path (or absolute).
-        hostPath:

-        # The name of a _volume module_ that should be mounted at `containerPath`.
-The supported module types will
-        # depend on which provider you are using.
-The `kubernetes` provider supports the [persistentvolumeclaim
-        # module](./persistentvolumeclaim.md), for example.
-        #
-        # When a `module` is specified, the referenced module/volume will be automatically configured as a runtime
-        # dependency of this service, as well as a build dependency of this module.
-        #
-        # Note: Make sure to pay attention to the supported `accessModes` of the referenced volume.
-Unless it supports
-        # the ReadWriteMany access mode, you'll need to make sure it is not configured to be mounted by multiple
-        # services at the same time.
-Refer to the documentation of the module type in question to learn more.
-        module:

-    # If true, run the task's main container in privileged mode.
-Processes in privileged containers are essentially
-    # equivalent to root on the host.
-Defaults to false.
-    privileged:

-    # POSIX capabilities to add to the running task's main container.
-    addCapabilities:

-    # POSIX capabilities to remove from the running task's main container.
-    dropCapabilities:
 ```

 ## Configuration Keys